gordianknotC/nxp_note/android/NFC Tag.md

 If no activity has been matched then [Context.startActivity(Intent)](https://developer.android.com/reference/android/content/Context.html?hl=CA#startActivity(android.content.Intent)) is called with[NfcAdapter.ACTION_TAG_DISCOVERED](https://developer.android.com/reference/android/nfc/NfcAdapter.html?hl=CA#ACTION_TAG_DISCOVERED).
 This is intended as a fall-back mechanism.
 See [NfcAdapter.ACTION_TAG_DISCOVERED](https://developer.android.com/reference/android/nfc/NfcAdapter.html?hl=CA#ACTION_TAG_DISCOVERED).

-### NFC Tag Background

-An NFC tag is a passive NFC device, powered by the NFC field of this Android device while it is in range.
-Tag's can come in many forms, such as stickers, cards, key fobs, or even embedded in a more sophisticated device.

-Tags can have a wide range of capabilities.
-Simple tags just offer read/write semantics, and contain some one time programmable areas to make read-only.
-More complex tags offer math operations and per-sector access control and authentication.
-The most sophisticated tags contain operating environments allowing complex interactions with the code executing on the tag.
-Use  [TagTechnology](https://developer.android.com/reference/android/nfc/tech/TagTechnology.html?hl=CA)  classes to access a broad range of capabilities available in NFC tags.

 .